 A woman who appeared to be in her seventies walked in with a cane.
 “Come on, Mama,” she said to an even older woman behind her.
 Both of them also sat at the counter.
 While all this ensued, they were making conversation with one of the older hosts, who everyone seemed to know.
 The cook also interacted with some of the customers.
 Before the tourist couple left, they purchased the same Emma Jean’s Holland shirt that the staff was wearing.

-Another middle aged couple, who seemed to be from the area, also walked in and sat down at one of the tables.
+Another middle aged couple, who seemed to be from the area, also walked in and sat down on the barstools.

 After I went to Emma Jean’s, I read an article on DailyPress, and the following excerpt perfectly encapsulates my experience.